adriannavu/predictSMSSpam/README.md

 5. Create new .csv file with class predictions

-## Create functions for each feature
+## Create Functions for each Feature
 - does_have_links(text_message)
 - does_have_spammy_words(text_message)
 - get_length(text_message)